What to Expect on Your Appointment Day

 - A staff person will call your name when they are ready to take you to the surgical area for your procedure.
-Your support person will remain in the waiting room.
-Please leave any valuables with your support person.

 - If you have chosen the abortion pill, the process will be explained to you in detail including emergency care information.
 You will receive medications and instructions for medications to go home.
 A doctor will administer the Mifepristone.